 All aboard the Rocky Mountaineer for a magnificent show

 Today, hop aboard a vintage Rocky Mountaineer train for a truly spectacular full-day ride to the untamed beauty of Kamloops.
 Take in glacial lakes, towering mountain peaks and raging rivers from the comfort of your train car.
 The Rocky Mountaineer travels at “Kodak speed,” so be sure to have your camera ready!
 Enjoy an included lunch on board today.
 After stopping for the night, choose from an array of optional entertainment provided through the Rocky Mountaineer, such as a musical dinner show, or turn in for the night at your hotel in Kamloops.

 Experience Vancouver’s vibrant, multicultural atmosphere

 This morning, tour the multicultural, cosmopolitan city of Vancouver with your guide.
-You’ll visit the 1,000 acre Stanley Park, Chinatown and the historic Gastown District.
-This afternoon is free to discover this wonderful city on your own.
-This evening, you’ll relive memories with your group over a Farewell Dinner.
+You’ll visit the 1,000-acre Stanley Park, Chinatown and the historic Gastown district.
+The afternoon is free to discover this wonderful city on your own.
+This evening, relive memories with your group over a farewell dinner.

 Fly high over the Rockies on your way home

 This morning, a Go Ahead representative escorts you to the airport for your return flight home.
 If you are extending your stay, enjoy two more days to explore Vancouver and Victoria, British Columbia’s historic capital.